slittorin/home-assistant-setup/README.md

      - Configure the add-on:
        - Set `Option` and `password` to a password specific for the database.
        - We do not set any port as we do not want the database to be exposed outside the host.
-5. Complete the MariaDB installation with:
+2. Complete the MariaDB installation with:
-   - Through the `File Editor` add-on, edit the file `File Editor` and add (change the string 'password' below to the right password:
+   - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add (change the string 'password' below to the right password:
      ```recorder:
         db_url: mysql://homeassistant:password@core-mariadb/homeassistant?charset=utf8mb4
      ```